Convex projective structures on non-hyperbolic three-manifolds: Gluing covering manifolds of reflection --orbifolds

 \subsection{Application: Two-colorable tetrahedral hyperbolic manifolds}

 A finite volume hyperbolic three-manifold is \emph{tetrahedral} if it admits an ideal triangulation consisting of regular ideal tetrahedra.
 A triangulated three-manifold is \emph{two-colorable} if the tetrahedra can be colored using two colors so that no two adjacent tetrahedra have the same color.
-Two-colorability may be easily checked by \verb"Regina" \cite{Regina}.
+Two-colorability may be easily checked by \verb"Regina"~\cite{Regina}.
 For example, the figure eight knot complement and its sister manifold are tetrahedral and two-colorable.
 Recently Fominykh--Garoufalidis--Goerner--Tarkaev--Vesnin~\cite{FGGTV} gave a census of all orientable tetrahedral manifolds with at most 25 tetrahedra.

-It is well-known (see \cite[Lem 5.6]{FGGTV} for instance) that every two-colorable tetrahedral manifold $M$ is a cover of the Bianchi Orbifold $\mathcal O_3 = \mathrm{PSL}(2,\ZZ[\zeta]) \backslash \HH^3$ of discriminant $D = -3$, where $\zeta= \tfrac{1+\sqrt{-3}}{2}$.
+It is well-known (see e.g. \cite[Remark 5.5]{FGGTV}) that every two-colorable tetrahedral manifold $M$ is a cover of the Bianchi Orbifold $\mathcal O_3 = \mathrm{PSL}(2,\ZZ[\zeta]) \backslash \HH^3$ of discriminant $D = -3$, where $\zeta= (1+\sqrt{-3})/2$.
 Further $\mathcal O_3$ covers the reflection orbifold $\mathcal O^{2,2,3}_{3,3,3}$ determined by reflections in the faces of the partially ideal tetrahedron with dihedral angles $\pi/2$, $\pi/2$, $\pi/3$ at the three edges bounding one face and $\pi/3$ along the other edges, incident on the unique ideal vertex.
-The reflection orbifold $\mathcal O^{2,2,3}_{3,3,3}$ has one cusp and its cross section is the Euclidean $(3,3,3)$ triangle group.
-Further, it follows from Benoist's work~\cite{BenoistCD4} that the hyperbolic structure on this reflection orbifold may be deformed non-trivially to nearby convex projective structures.
+The reflection orbifold $\mathcal O^{2,2,3}_{3,3,3}$ has one cusp and its cross section is the Euclidean $(3,3,3)$--triangle orbifold.
+Further, it follows from Benoist's work~\cite{BenoistCD4} that the hyperbolic structure on the orbifold $\mathcal O^{2,2,3}_{3,3,3}$ may be deformed non-trivially to nearby convex projective structures.
 So the deformation hypothesis~(2) of Theorem~\ref{DifferentCover} is satisfied for tetrahedral two-colorable manifolds, and therefore the theorem may be applied given appropriate gluing maps between torus boundary components that respect the hex structure as in hypothesis (1).
 Indeed, such gluing maps seem to be easy to find.
 We now give some examples.

 Of the 29 orientable tetrahedral manifolds with at most $8$ tetrahedra, 20 are two-colorable, and each of those has at most 2 cusps.
 In Table \ref{tab:Census} below, these 20 manifolds are listed along with the hex cusp shapes of the cusps.